 Extract of my journal March 11: "I dream of living somewhere where I am really involved with the locals and their culture.
 Kids are running around, we play with them and teach them English.
 I want to have a place where people feel welcome, where we can worship and have bonfires together.
 I want to serve people and love on them.
 I am still dreaming about sailboats, about peace, ocean and good laughter.
 Imagine how that would be to have a sail ministry. #sailingthenations?
 Who knows? ;D"

 “If your dreams don’t scare you, they are now big enough”, right?!

 This brings me to a dream that I already had for years.
 I want to travel.
 I want to see and get involved into new cultures.
 I want to serve others internationally.
 I want to teach kids English.
 Surfing The Nations has an international trip to Sri Lanka this summer.
 It is a trip of serving the community of Arugam Bay.
 Sometimes it takes a while until you realize that you are supposed to do something.
 I realized that I have this deep desire to help Anthony and Meredith (the base leaders) with the new base and build relationships with the locals.
 I want to experience this.
 Taking suitcases full of clothes, toys, basic living supplies and give it to people in need.
 Bring surfboards and use surfing as a tool to get to know people and love on them.
 Show the kids that they are loved when no one else does it.
 I want to give back to people that are less privileged than we are.
-That this vision can become a reality I need your guys’s help!
-I need to raise $3000 to be able to go.
-If you are interested in supporting me, click on this link or shoot me a message: firstname.lastname@example.org.
+Shoot me a message.
 I would love to tell you more about it :-)